 If a budget does not receive the full funding requested, it is recommended that student organizations consider fundraising or crowdfunding opportunities.

 Student organizations wishing to travel in the months of June, July and August must meet with a CSI Liaison to discuss travel plans as early as March or April.
 Due to funding board recesses and budgetary restrictions, funding is limited for summer travel.

 Student fee regulations do not permit funding for travel outside the United States, U.S territories, Canada or Mexico.
 Student organizations may consider fundraising and crowdfunding for their international travel needs.

 Yes.
-Student organizations may receive food funding meetings and events.
-Food funding is very limited; generally, student organizations will receive approximately $200 in operational food per year, and approximately $500 in event funding for food per budget (excluding Cultural Events Board budgets).
+Student organizations may receive food funding for meetings and events.
+Food funding is very limited; generally, student organizations can receive approximately $500 in operational food per year, and approximately $500 in event funding for food per budget (excluding Cultural Events Board budgets).

 All purchasing must occur after a budget is fully approved.
 Funding boards will not approve any funds for purchases already made.
 Additionally, CSI Finance will not process any reimbursements for purchases made prior to the budget being fully approved.

 If a budget was denied by a CSI Liaison, please communicate with that Liaison for clarifications.
 Budgets are commonly denied due to submission deadlines, eligibility restrictions, for-profit activities (for student organizations or third parties) and budgets that do not comply with university policies.